RyanDaDeng/elmo/readme.md

 2. Front-end uses Vuejs as Laravel natively support it, so it comes in handy.
 3. Bootstrap-vue is used for Table controller, however, its a bit overkill after I finish the project.
 The bootstrap is already enough.
 4. Front-end splits widgets in different component-based file, so they can be applied from different type in JSON schema without touching core code.
 (This follows Strategy/component concept.)
-5. The front-end can have api.js component to centralise all APIs instead of using axios calling endpoint in different places.
+5. The data is doing two-way and props binding based on component communication.

 ## Installation
 1. Create your .env file